 – Flexible Compatibility: Open STL files work seamlessly across different systems.

-The 2onelab digital workflow covers all steps for 3D metal printed dental restorations — from design to the final polished product.
-It includes SLM 3D printing, heat treatment, and polishing, using a fully integrated system of CAM software and hardware.
+The 2onelab digital workflow covers all steps from design to final polished restoration: 3D printing, heat treatment, and polishing.
+The ecosystem includes 2Create/2Create Plus printers, 2Build CAM software, 2Connect.

-A hybrid workflow combines 3D printing and milling to produce dental prostheses more efficiently.
-It enables faster, cost-effective manufacturing with high precision by integrating both technologies through open digital interfaces—ideal for scalable and automated production.
+A hybrid workflow combines 3D printing and milling to produce dental prostheses with higher efficiency, precision, and cost-effectiveness.
+Open digital systems integrate both technologies through standardized interfaces, enabling scalable, automated, and high-quality production.

 Further links: